Shannon Richardson: Arrest and conviction

 In May 2013, while going through a divorce, Richardson called the police and falsely accused her husband, Nathan Richardson, of mailing letters laced with the poison ricin to several politicians.
 Nathan Richardson was never charged in regard to the matter.
 He told investigators that his wife set him up.
-Investigators found evidence that she had mailed the ricin-laced letters herself in an effort to set up her estranged husband.
+Investigators found evidence that she had mailed the ricin-laced letters herself in an effort to frame her estranged husband.

 Richardson was arrested on June 7, 2013, for her alleged involvement in ricin-laced letters being sent to politicians such as President Barack Obama and New York City mayor Michael Bloomberg.
 She was charged with "mailing a threatening letter to President Barack Obama".

 On June 6, Richardson confessed that she had mailed the three letters, knowing they contained ricin, but claimed her husband made her mail the letters.
 On June 20, a federal judge ordered Richardson be given a psychological examination, based on a request from her court-appointed attorney, who said she had shown "a pattern of behavior" that raised questions about her ability to assist in her own criminal defense.

 On June 28, Richardson was indicted and charged in the mailing of ricin-laced letters to President Obama and Mayor Bloomberg.
 The three-count indictment accused her of mailing three threatening letters around May 20 to Obama, Bloomberg, and Mark Glaze, the director of Mayors Against Illegal Guns.
 A criminal complaint filed on June 7 revealed that the FBI had used Mail Isolation Control and Tracking (MICT), a previously undisclosed mass surveillance program run by the U.S. Postal Service, to narrow its investigation to Richardson.

 On November 22, Richardson reached a plea agreement on three counts.
 On December 10, she pleaded guilty and was sent to the Texas State Prison System.
 The U.S. government contracts with county and state officials nationwide to hold federal prisoners pending trial.
 On July 16, 2014, most of the charges against Richardson were dropped as per her plea agreement.
 The charges of making threats against the President of the United States and mailing threatening communications were dropped.
 Richardson was convicted of the charge pertaining to manufacture and possession of a biological weapon and sentenced to 18 years in prison, $367,222 in restitution, $100 special assessment fee (for psychological testing), 5 years' supervised release and ordered to undergo psychological treatment while in prison and continue psychological treatment after her release.

 On March 16, 2015, the Investigation Discovery channel aired episode 10 of season 6 of the television show Who the (Bleep) Did I Marry? which featured Shannon Richardson's case as told by her ex-husband.
 The episode was titled "Poison Love".